stax76/awesome-mpv/README.md

 - [JointBilateral & FastBilateral](https://github.com/Artoriuz/glsl-joint-bilateral) - Chroma upsamplers that use the luma plane as a guide to achieve sharper transitions without introducing any ringing.
 - [A-Pack](https://github.com/butterw/bShaders/tree/master/A-pack) - Shaders pack for quick Adjustment of (web) video: brightness/contrast curves (tooDark, tooBright, bShadows, bDim, etc.) and color (vibrance, skintones, Black&White).
 Runs on integrated graphics.
 - [ArtCNN](https://github.com/Artoriuz/ArtCNN) - Luma doublers trained on Manga109.
-- [CuNNy](https://github.com/cunnyplapper/CuNNy) - Cute and funny CNN-based upscaler optimized for anime.
+- [CuNNy](https://github.com/funnyplanter/CuNNy) - Cute and funny CNN-based upscaler optimized for anime.

 # VapourSynth Scripts

 - [mvtools](https://github.com/haasn/gentoo-conf/blob/xor/home/nand/.mpv/filters/mvtools.vpy) - Use [MVTools](https://github.com/dubhater/vapoursynth-mvtools)'s BlockFPS function to perform motion interpolation on the video in realtime.
 - [nnedi3](https://github.com/haasn/gentoo-conf/blob/xor/home/nand/.mpv/filters/nnedi3.vpy) - Use [NNEDI3](https://github.com/dubhater/vapoursynth-nnedi3) to double the resolution of the video.
 This always performs a single doubling.
 Note that the vapoursynth-nnedi3 filter is so slow that this practically can't be used in realtime, so it's not much use in practice.
-- [neo_f3kdb_dither](https://github.com/DonCanjas/mpv-dotfiles/blob/main/vs/neo_f3kdb_dither.py) - Use [neo_f3kdb](https://github.com/HomeOfAviSynthPlusEvolution/neo_f3kdb) to dither the video, with dynamic grain as the default.
-- [CCD](https://github.com/DonCanjas/mpv-dotfiles/blob/main/vs/camcorder_color_denoise.py) - Use [CCD](https://github.com/End-of-Eternity/vs-ccd) (Camcorder Color Denoise) to apply chroma denoise/derainbow to video.

 # Video Editing Tools